The camerawoman worked for Hungary's nationalist N1TV news station

 A backlash ensued after video of her attacks surfaced, prompting her employer – the Hungarian nationalist N1TV station – to fire her.

 “The camera operator behavior was completely unacceptable,” N1TV said in a statement.

 The station did not identify the camerawoman, but thousands took to a Facebook “shame wall” to criticize her acts.

-The woman is being investigated on suspicion of committing a public nuisance offense, a spokesman for the Public Prosecutor’s Office of Szeged told CNN on Thursday.
+Laszlo is being investigated on suspicion of committing a public nuisance offense, a spokesman for the Public Prosecutor’s Office of Szeged told CNN.
 Prosecutors are also considering whether to investigate her on more serious offenses, the spokesman said.

 After crossing from Serbia into Hungary with only the belongings they could carry, the migrants were stuck for days at a holding camp in southern Hungary.
 Many complained about uncomfortable or inhumane conditions in the camp.

 After breaking through the holding camp’s police line Tuesday, they scrambled across a field, walked and hiked about 4 miles – many dropping their possessions on the ground.